centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 }
 ```

-* Token: Your session token
+* `token` is your session token,
-* Products: An array of products
+* `products` is an array of products,
-* ProductCount: Total number of products without paging.
-This way you can show “page 1 of 7” even if you only fetch 50 at a time
+* `productCount` is the total number of products without paging.
+This way you can show “page 1 of 7” even if you only fetch 50 products at a time,
-* Filter: The filter values of the products you are viewing now, also without paging.
-This way you know there are for example 35 red and 12 blue ones
+* `filter` are the filter values of the products you are viewing now, also without paging.
+This way you may know there are, for example, 35 red and 12 blue ones.

 Another method is the [POST /products](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/5.%20product%20catalog/post_products) endpoint.
 An request with an empty body will return all active products.
-Results can be filtered using the following parameters:
+Results can be filtered using the following optional parameters:

 ```json
 {